MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-adding-controls-to-a-worksheet-at-run-time-in-vsto-add-in-project.md

 ### To create a new Excel VSTO Add-in project

-1. In [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)], create an Excel VSTO Add-in project with the name **ExcelDynamicControls**.
+1. In Visual Studio, create an Excel VSTO Add-in project with the name **ExcelDynamicControls**.
 For more information, see [How to: Create Office Projects in Visual Studio](../vsto/how-to-create-office-projects-in-visual-studio.md).

 2. Add a reference to the **Microsoft.Office.Tools.Excel.v4.0.Utilities.dll** assembly.
 This reference is required to programmatically add a Windows Forms control to a worksheet later in this walkthrough.